awsdocs/aws-codebuild-user-guide/doc_source/sample-docker-custom-image.md

 ## Files<a name="sample-docker-custom-image-files"></a>

 The base image of the operating system used in this sample is Ubuntu\.
 The sample uses these files\.
+For more information about the OverlayFS storage driver referenced in the buildspec file, see [Use the OverlayFS storage driver](https://docs.docker.com/storage/storagedriver/overlayfs-driver/)\.

 `buildspec.yml` \(in `(root directory name)`\)